alanso1/forkme/README.md

 * Fork this repository
     - Click the fork-button in the top right corner.
+    - This will create a copy of it just for you!
 * Clone your fork
     - Verify that you've cloned your fork and not this repository by running `git remote -v`; you should see